garethltm/obsibrain/sc900/Microsoft Entra Permissions Management.md

 		- Cross-cloud permissions discovery - Granular & normalized metrics for key cloudplatforms
 		- [[Permission Creep Index (PCI)]]
 		- Permissions usage analytics - Multi-dimensional view of risk of all identities, actions & resources
+2. Remediate
-2. Remediate - Customer can right-size permissions based o
+	- Customer can right-size permissions based on usage, grant new permissions on-demand, & automate just-in-time access for cloud resources
+		- Automated deletion of permissions unused for the past 90 days
+		- Permissions on d

-2. Monitor
+3. Monitor